FraidOfWater/Simple-Image-Sorter/README.md

-        Added Default speed - Overrides animation speed - (Toggle) in GUI, (Toggle) In Prefs.json Added theme customization - Main theme is now darkmode, use hex codes - In Prefs.json Added last window positions - Saves most positions and size adjustments by user - In Prefs.json
+        Added Default speed - Overrides animation speed - (Toggle) in GUI, (Toggle) In Prefs.json Added theme customization - Main theme is now darkmode, use hex codes - In Prefs.json Added last window positions - Saves most positions and size adjustments by user - In Prefs.json Added dock view - Choose between docked and standalone image viewer- In Prefs.json, In GUI Added dock side button - Change the side the viewer uses! - In prefs, In GUI Added centering options - Determine the way images center in the viewer - In prefs, In GUI (Toggle "extra_buttons")

         Removed squaresperpage entryfield annoying validation